 Job prospects Construction Electrician Apprentice in Saskatchewan

-Job opportunities for Electricians (except industrial and power system) (NOC 7241) are limited in Saskatchewan over the next 3 years.
+Job opportunities for Electricians (except industrial and power system) (NOC 7241) are fair in Saskatchewan over the next 3 years.
 These job prospects are also applicable to people working as a construction electrician apprentice.

 Job opportunities in Saskatchewan